-Felucca is a small, primitive wooden sailing boat traditionally used in Egypt.
-Especially in Aswan, tourists love to be part of a felucca ride in the Nile River.
-While observing the exotic nature, maybe singing and dancing with the tour guide and the small crew, they suddenly see a curious scene: Children in a huge effort to approach the felucca.
+Felucca is a small, primitive wooden sailboat used in Egypt.
+In Aswan, tourists love to be part of a felucca ride on the Nile River.
+While observing the exotic nature, maybe singing and dancing with the tour guide and the small crew, they see a curious scene: children in a tremendous effort to approach the boat.

-In fact, the kids are trying hard to captivate our attention to get some money — a tip, or baksheesh, as we say in Egypt.
-Yes, it’s an astute strategy, but at the same time we can feel the innocence, the candidness that involves them.
-They are extremely humble.
-They don’t want to just ask for money.
-The kids prefer to offer “a service” in exchange for the money.
+The kids are trying hard to captivate our attention to get some money — a tip, or baksheesh, as we say in Egypt.
+Yes, it’s a wise strategy, but we can feel the innocence and sincerity involved.
+Always humble, they don’t want to ask for money, so they appear to offer “a service” in exchange for it.

-I will publish here a special post about felucca rides on the Nile, with lots of photos and tips for your ride.
-Today, I come just to talk about those kids and to ask you one simple favor: to pay attention to them.
-To see the beauty in what they do.
-And … to give them some money.
+I will publish a detailed post to cover felucca rides on the Nile, with photos and tips for your ride.
+Today, I come just to talk about those kids and ask you one simple favor: to pay attention to them.
+To see the grace in what they do.
+And to give them some money.
 I mean, baksheesh.